UCL/TLOmodel/docs/data_sources.rst

 ************
-Data sources
+Data Sources
 ************

-The data sources being used in the model currently are listed here.
+The data sources currently being used in the model are listed here.

 Malawi-specific\ :sup:`†`

-.. include:: _data.rst
+.. include:: _data_sources.rst